sahilrajput03/sahilrajput03/free-lancing.md

 - Q1.
 Business Goal: What is the main goal of Business?
 - Q2.
 Feature Goal: What is the role of this feature that we are addding
 - Q3.
 What is the minimum value I can deliver?
 MVP Product.

+## If we withdraw a proposal, do we get the 'connects' back?

+Ans.
+The only way you get the connects back is if the job is canceled.
+Source: [Click here](https://community.upwork.com/t5/Freelancers/If-we-withdraw-a-proposal-do-we-get-the-connects-back/td-p/230080)